patrik-bartak/cevae-evaluation/README.md

 # Evaluation of Honesty property in Causal forests
-This repository is part of the Bachelor's thesis project of Matej Havelka for CSE3000 in Q4 2022.
-This project studies the effect of honesty on causal forests in different situations and tries to conclude whether using honesty in general cases is beneficial or not.
+This repository is part of the Bachelor's thesis project of Patrik Bartak for CSE3000 in Q4 2022.
+It is based on the repository of Matej Havelka.
 To access the bachelors thesis you might require TU Delft login, the paper can be found in the TU Delft repository [TODO: provide link]().

 # How to run it